cebrini/100-days-of-code/log.md

 **Today's Progress:** Visited @freecodecamp's forums

 **Thoughts:** While looking at some of the algorithm solutions that folks were posting in the forums I noticed many were using for loops, were I used Array methods like forEach(), map(), filter(), and reduce().
 It made me feel good!
 I still struggle with using the methods instead of the for loop, but it's getting easier.

+### Day(s) 29-33: Aug 29, 2016

+**Today's Progress:** Completed FCC's Search and Replace

+**Thoughts:** Spent so time reviewing by reading Javascript Patterns by Stoyan Stefanov.
+I focused on the Functions chapter and found some useful information their regarding curry functions and the like.
+Today I completed the Search and Replace challenge mentioned above.
+It turned out to be fairly easy.